Homo-carbonis/infr/README.md

 The marginal likelihood is estimated by a one-step particle filter method.
 A sample of particles is drawn from the prior distribution and used to estimate the integral.

+The method is explained fully in this [article](Bayesian%20Inference%20for%20Dynamical%20Systems.pdf).

 ## Reference
 ### generate-markov-chain
 generate-markov-chain f n &key (xi #(0d0))